-- To share and disseminate knowledge between early career and established researchers from academia, small to medium sized enterprises and large pharma through the REVIVE hub.
+- To share and disseminate knowledge between early career and established researchers from academia, small to medium sized enterprises and large pharma through REVIVE.
 This will help improve, accelerate, and streamline antimicrobial drug discovery, research, and development (R&D).

-REVIVE is an online hub for the antimicrobial R&D community to educate, connect, and share good practice in how to conduct antimicrobial drug R&D. The hub facilitates exchanges between clinical and non-clinical researchers with world-class experts active in antimicrobial R&D over the last 40 years.
+REVIVE is an online space for the antimicrobial R&D community to educate, connect, and share good practice in how to conduct antimicrobial drug R&D. It facilitates exchanges between clinical and non-clinical researchers with world-class experts active in antimicrobial R&D over the last 40 years.
 So far, more than 100 experts have engaged with REVIVE.